 Because of its large membership, and the historical claim and loss experience generated by the group’s pool, ACCG’s workers’ compensation insurance program is able to accurately estimate and anticipate the amount of claims that will be paid in a given year.
 Premiums collected from the members are then invested.
 The members of the program enjoy the benefits of the investment income through reduced costs.

 - Financially strong and member-owned: ACCG provides workers’ compensation insurance to more Georgia county governments than all other insurers combined and manages assets of approximately $220 million.

 - Locally managed by experts in county insurance: The ACCG Insurance Programs management team has extensive years of combined experience in working with Georgia counties.

 - Specialized, in-house claims administration service: Because ACCG operates an internal Claims Administration Office, claims are handled promptly by people with experience in case management, loss assessment and county and employee concerns.

 - Safety and loss control training: Training programs offered through the Local Government Risk Management Services are targeted for county employees and have proven to reduce liabilities.
 They are provided to participating members at no additional cost.

-- Members are dividend eligible: Since 1985, the program has returned $60 million to the membership in the form of premium credits.
+- Members are dividend eligible: Since 1985, the program has returned $68 million to the membership.

 Ben Pittarelli, Health Program and Insurance Marketing Director, at (404) 522-5022 or email@example.com